zama-ai/concrete-ml/docs/quantization.md

 When using quantized values in a matrix multiplication or convolution, the equations for computing the result are more involved.
 The IntelLabs distiller quantization documentation provides a more [detailed explanation](https://intellabs.github.io/distiller/algo_quantization.html) of the maths to quantize values and how to keep computations consistent.

-Regarding quantization in **Concrete-ML** and FHE compilation, it is important to understand the difference between two approaches:
+Quantization is implemented in **Concrete-ML** and, as other quantization framework, brings its own limitations alongside.
+The user is then offered two ways to implement his model:

 1. The quantization is done automatically during the model compilation stage (inside our framework).
 This approach requires little work by the user, but may not be a one-size-fits-all solution for all types of models that a user may want to implement.
+The final quantized model is FHE friendly and ready to predict over encrypted data.
+This approach is done using Post-Training Quantization (PTQ).
-1. The quantization is done by the user, before compilation to FHE; notably, the quantization is completely controlled by the user, and can be done by any means, including by using third-party frameworks.
-In this approach, the user is responsible for implementing their models directly with NumPy.
+1. In some cases (when doing extreme quantization) PTQ is not sufficient to achieve a decent final model accuracy. **Concrete-ML** offer the possibility for the user to do quantization before compilation to FHE; notably, the quantization is completely controlled by the user, and can be done by any means, including by using third-party frameworks.
+In this approach, the user is responsible for implementing a full-integer model respecting the [FHE constraints](fhe_constraints.md). **Concrete-ML** now supports the compilation of models generated with Quantization Aware Training.
+Please refer to the [custom models documentation](custom_models.md)

-For the moment, the first method is applicable through the tools provided by in **Concrete-ML**, and the models implemented in our framework make use of this approach.
-When quantization is only performed in the compilation stage, the model training stage does not take into account that the model will be quantized.
-This setting is called Post-Training Quantization (PTQ), and this is the approach currently taken in **Concrete-ML**.
-PTQ is effective for moderate bit widths, such as 7-8 bits per weight and activation, but, for a model to be compatible with FHE constraints, we must quantize these values to as few as 2-3 bits.
-Thus, for models with more than a few neurons per layer, PTQ is not the optimal solution, and we plan to implement a more performant approach called Quantization Aware Training in the near future.

 We detail the use of quantization within **Concrete-ML** [here](quantization.md).